mtucci/hosts-dns/README.md

 ### hosts-dns
-A dead simple DNS server reading records from /etc/hosts.
+A dead simple DNS server.

+It reads records from /etc/hosts and answers type A queries.

 No configuration needed.

 ### Usage